-- 01. Utilities.
-The terms "electrical corporation," "gas corporation," "pipeline corporation," "telephone corporation," and "water corporation" have the meanings given to them by statute in Chapter 1, Title 61, Idaho Code; orders of the Idaho Public Utilities Commission; and decisions of the Idaho Supreme Court construing these statutes.
+The terms "electrical corporation," "gas corporation," "telephone corporation," and "water corporation" have the meanings given to them by statute in Chapter 1, Title 61, Idaho Code and orders of the Idaho Public Utilities Commission and decisions of the Supreme Court of Idaho construing those statutes.
+(7-1-21)T

+006. -- 007.
+(RESERVED)

+008. INCORPORATION BY REFERENCE (RULE 8).